raine/tmux-bro/README.md

   - `main_pane_width`: Sets the width of the main pane for vertical layouts (default: "50%").
   - `main_pane_height`: Sets the height of the main pane for horizontal layouts (default: "50%").

-If my own needs evolve — or compelling feedback is given — more customization options might be added later.
-For now, it’s lean and opinionated by design.

 ### project-specific

 You can override tmux-bro settings on a per-project basis by creating a `.tmux-bro.yaml` file in your project root: